ruoxining/ruoxining.github.io/_pages/about.md

 - I am a foreign language learner.
 Besides Chinese and English, I can also use French (~B1) and German (~A1) and I am eagerly learning them.
 My wish is to reach at least B2 in these two languages before graduation.
 Be my Duolingo friend @[minervaning](https://www.duolingo.com/profile/minervaning).

 - I enjoy reading philosophy, linguistics, and classics.
-I am also a big fan of German and Austrian musicals and classical music, especially the works of Richard Wargner, Edward Grieg, Sergei Rachmaninoff, Richard Strauss, and Philip Glass. 🎵
+I am also a big fan of German and Austrian musicals and classical music, especially the works of Richard Wagner, Edvard Grieg, Sergei Rachmaninoff, and Richard Strauss. 🎵

 <!-- - interactive page -->